 It is very important for each parent/guardian to monitor their student's lunch balances as the cafeteria will not send you a bill unless your child has reached an overdue balance of \$20.00 or more.
+All food service balances are handled through the MyMealtime system.
+Families must register for a MyMealtime account.
 Prices for meals are listed below:

 Meal Price

 Breakfast \$1.94 (LS & MS) \$2.04 (US)

-Lunch \$3.26 per day (LS & MS) \$3.36 (US)
+Lunch \$3.76 per day (LS & MS) \$3.86 (US)

 Reduced Priced Lunch \$0.40 per day

-Adult (non-student) Lunch \$4.25 + tax
+Reduced Priced Breakfast \$.30 per day

-Price is subject to change
+\Price is subject to change

-At Lower School, families are encouraged to send healthy snacks TO SHARE to school.
-Please contact your child's advisor for more information.
+At the Lower School, families are not allowed to share snacks this year.
+Please contact your child's advisor if you have any questions.
 Students may not bring glass bottles or energy drinks to school at any time.
 At no time is food or drink allowed at computer stations or near laptop computers.